zilishen/documentation/content/nap-dos/deployment-guide/learn-about-deployment.md

     ```shell
     sudo dnf install ca-certificates wget

-6. Enable Yum repositories to pull NGINX App Protect DoS dependencies:
+6. Enable the yum repositories to pull NGINX App Protect DoS dependencies:

     If you have a RHEL subscription: